-Table3:This tables how the distribution of Patients by religion.
+Table 3: This tables how the distribution of patients by religion.

-4 : According to the distribution of patients by their marital status and their corresponding test results.
+Distribution of patients by their marital status and their corresponding test results.

-In the study, Patients are classified into two main groups: "Married" and "Unmarried."In total No. of Positive Cases, Among married patients, 22 tested positive for a particular condition, while there were no positive cases among unmarried patients.
-In total No. of Negative Cases, in the married group, 51patients tested negative (34%), while 11 unmarried patients tested negative (7.33%).
+In the study, Patients are classified into two main groups: "Married" and "Unmarried."In total, No. of Positive Cases, Among married patients, 22 tested positive for a particular condition, while there were no positive cases among unmarried patients.
+In total, No. of Negative Cases, in the married group, 51patients tested negative (34%), while 11 unmarried patients tested negative (7.33%).
 Total No. of Inflammatory Smears, Among married patients, 53 cases (35.33%) of inflammatory smears were observed, while among unmarried patients, there were 13 such cases (8.66%).
-The overall percentage of married patients is 84% and un-married patients is 16%, accounting for 100% of the study population.
-A P-value 0.041<0.05 corresponding to achi-square test indicates that there is significant association between marital status of patients and result of the diagnosis.
+The overall percentage of married patients is 84%, and unmarried patients is 16%, accounting for 100% of the study population.
+A p-value of 0.041<0.05, corresponding to a chi-square test, indicates that there is a significant association between the marital status of patients and the result of the diagnosis.